 How to get rid of a 5 o’clock shadow

-The 5 o’clock shadow in particular has been one of great debate.
-A debate that shows no sign ending.
+The 5 o’clock shadow, in particular, has been one of considerable debate.
+A debate showing no sign of ending.

-For this reason, we have provided an ultimate guide showing you exactly how to get rid of a 5 o’clock shadow.
+For this reason, we have provided the ultimate guide showing you exactly how to get rid of a 5 o’clock shadow.